What is BYOB, has 15 seats, and provides personalized rides on the Potomac River with views of DC’s world-famous monuments and coolest neighborhoods?

 What sets the Potomac Paddle Pub apart from other similar activities you may ask.
-Well, like mentioned previously, it is completely BYOB, which empowers the customer to bring whatever drink they like, which ends up being cheaper than having to pay much higher drink prices at other locations.
+Well, as mentioned previously, it is completely BYOB.
 The Potomac Paddle is also, to quote Jack Walten, “active, collaborative, and sustainable…the human power that propels the vessel paired with the solar panel atop the canopy that powers the vessel’s electrical system allows the Potomac Paddle Pub to minimize its carbon footprint while maximizing the customer’s experience.”
 Not a bad perk to be helping save the environment while having a good time!

 Find availability and additional info here: http://potomacpaddlepub.com/